martibarimaff/ITtranslationFIX/README.md

 # EN
 ## ITtranslationFIX
- This mod fixes some oversights in the italian translation of Balatro, by adding a custom language named "itFix".
+ This mod fixes some oversights in the italian translation of Balatro, modifying the official one.
  I hope this mod won't be needed in the near future.

 ## Installation